Connect with us

 “Because when Phil [Spencer] and his team are putting amazing content on more platforms, who’s the victim?”

 A line was crossed last week when Microsoft made the announcement of Forza Horizon 5 coming to the Playstation 5.
 Playground Games’ Forza Horizon, a staunch Xbox exclusive franchise since its first installment in 2012 for the Xbox 360 — alongside other franchises synonymous with the Xbox, such as Halo and Gears of War — was once thought to be sacrosanct.
-In other words, nobody thought they’d ever see Forza Horizon, Halo or Gears on a Sony platform.
+In other words, nobody thought they’d ever see Forza Horizon, Halo or Gears on a Playstation.

 The times however, are a changing, and according to former Playstation executive Adam Boyes, who was PlayStation’s vice president of third-party relations between 2012 and 2016, nobody is a victim when formerly exclusive games become available for more players across systems.